jaimetur/PhotoMigrator/help/06-google-photos.md

   - Configure OAuth credentials in `Config.ini`.
 - **Explanation:**
   - Not supported by current Google Photos public API.
+  - For supported cloud clients, the remove pattern can now be plain text, a wildcard expression, or a regular expression, and `--preview-album-actions` can be used to preview and confirm the affected albums before deletion.
 - **Example of use:**
   ```bash
   ./PhotoMigrator.bin --client=google-photos --remove-albums "^Temp" --remove-albums-assets